axisofstevil/axisofstevil.com/_posts/2006-01-11-steve-smith.md

 [id_1]: https://d3e878vmunx8cm.cloudfront.net/assets/stevesmith1.gif "Stevesmith1"[id_2]: https://d3e878vmunx8cm.cloudfront.net/assets/stevesmith2.gif "Stevesmith2"[id_3]: https://d3e878vmunx8cm.cloudfront.net/assets/stevesmithmural.gif "Stevesmithbar"

-In an ongoing effort to promote the telling of a great story and providing a great American legend with life, The Axis of Stevil shines its spotlight on the namesake:
+In an ongoing effort to promote the telling of a great story and providing a great American legend with life, The Axis of Stevil shines its spotlight on the namesake **Steve Smith**!

-## STEVE SMITH ##

 ![Stevesmith1][id_1]